logo

 John Chitty qualified from the RVC in 1990, gained the RCVS Certificate in Zoological Medicine in 2000 and is an RCVS Advanced Practitioner in Zoological Medicine.

 John formerly ran a small animal/ exotics practice in Andover with a 100% avian/ exotics/ small mammal caseload- referral and first opinion, as well as consulting to various zoos and reintroduction projects.
-He now provides a consultancy and advisory service.
+He now provides a consultancy and advisory service to vets, zoo collections and Local Authorities.

-He is a co-editor/author of five texts on avian/exotics and he is an author of various book chapters and papers on a range of species.
+He is a co-editor/author of five textbooks on avian/exotics and he is an author of various book chapters and papers on a range of species.
+(With a sixth text book on Guinea Pigs on the way!)

 John was President of the European Association of Avian Veterinarians from 2015-17 and he is on the editorial board of the Journal of Exotic Pet Medicine, Veterinary Record, and Veterinary Evidence.